coalton-lang/coalton/docs/intro-to-coalton.md

       ((Blue) "Blue")
       ((Green) "Green")))

-  ;; Variables are not wrapped in parenthesies (declare map-optional ((:a -> :b) -> (Optional :a) -> (Optional :b))) (define (map-optional f x)
+  ;; Variables are not wrapped in parentheses
+  (declare map-optional ((:a -> :b) -> (Optional :a) -> (Optional :b))) (define (map-optional f x)
     (match x
       ((Some x_) (Some (f x_)))
       ((None) None)))

-  ;; Patterns can be nested.
-And wildcard "_" patterns are supported.
-  (declare flatten-optional ((Optional (Optional :a)) -> (Optional :a))) (define (flatten-optional x)
+  ;; Patterns can be nested, and wildcard "_" patterns are supported (declare flatten-optional ((Optional (Optional :a)) -> (Optional :a))) (define (flatten-optional x)
     (match x